 MO SW-PBS staff members have been actively involved in the state-level alignment group that is working to develop guidance for all schools and districts in multi-tiered systems of support.
 The purpose of this group is to enhance the collaboration as outlined through the State System of Support (SSOS) work.
 One of the outcomes of this group was to consider consolidated systems of data collection and analysis.
-The MO SW-PBS SDP served as a model and was adopted by other initiatives for their use.

 MO SW-PBS actively supports the Top 10 by 20 goals of The Department.
 The implementation of MO SW-PBS includes work in early childhood education and secondary transition.
-Training, networking opportunities and resource development have been actions of focus for the MO SW-PBS team during the 2012-2013 school year.
+Training, networking opportunities and resource development have been actions of focus for the MO SW-PBS team during the 2013-2014 school year.
 Training across all three tiers supports best instructional practice by Missouri educators.
 MO SW-PBS has systematically worked to streamline and align training with all other initiatives of The Department in an effort to maximize resource utilization.
+MO SW-PBS personnel have been active participants in state level dialog and development of a framework for multi-tiered systems of support (MTSS) in an effort to outline best practice in supports across behavioral and academic domains.